DC motor polarity reversing switch - wiring diagram

 FAQ: DC shade motors - can the polarity be reversed with a simple switch?

-A spring loaded 'center return' type is not the best choice because it would require that you stay at the switch until the blind or shade has reached its full excursion.
+A spring loaded 'center return' type is not the best choice because it would require that you stay at the switch until the blind or shade has reached its full excursion (RV rocker type is an exception).

 This is not necessary as our motors will automatically stop when the travel limit in either direction is reached.
 This is an especially useful feature when the motors are used for really tall windows such as those found in an atrium or foyer (our motors are capable of unlimited turns between travel limits).